mhaye20/PipedriveSheets/README.md

 # PipedriveSheets

-A Google Sheets Add-on that connects to Pipedrive CRM and syncs data between your spreadsheets and Pipedrive.
+A Google Sheets™ Add-on that connects to Pipedrive CRM and syncs data between your spreadsheets and Pipedrive.

 ## Features

 - **Fetch Pipedrive Data**: Import deals, persons, organizations, activities, leads, and products based on saved filters.
 - **Customizable Columns**: Select which fields to display in your sheet.
-- **Two-Way Sync**: Edit data in Google Sheets and push changes back to Pipedrive.
+- **Two-Way Sync**: Edit data in Google Sheets™ and push changes back to Pipedrive.
 - **Team Collaboration**: Share filters and column preferences with your team.
 - **Scheduled Sync**: Set up automatic synchronization on a schedule.
 - **Detailed Tracking**: Track when data was last synced and monitor sync status.

 ## Installation

-### From Google Workspace Marketplace
+### From Google Workspace Marketplace™

-1. Visit the [Google Workspace Marketplace](https://workspace.google.com/marketplace) (will be available after approval)
+1. Visit the [Google Workspace Marketplace™](https://workspace.google.com/marketplace) (will be available after approval)
 2. Search for "PipedriveSheets"
 3. Click "Install" and follow the prompts